List of high commissioners of New Zealand to Singapore

-The High Commissioner from New Zealand to Singapore is New Zealand's foremost diplomatic representative in the Republic of Singapore, and in charge of New Zealand's diplomatic mission in Singapore.
+The high commissioner of New Zealand to Singapore is New Zealand's foremost diplomatic representative in the Republic of Singapore, and in charge of New Zealand's diplomatic mission in Singapore.

-The High Commission is located on Orchard Road, in the heart of Singapore's Central Area.
-New Zealand has maintained a resident High Commissioner in Singapore since Singapore's independence in 1965, and a resident Head of Mission since 1955.
-The High Commissioner to Singapore is concurrently accredited to the Maldives.
+The High Commission is located on the 21st floor of One George Street in Raffles Place.
+New Zealand has maintained a resident high commissioner in Singapore since Singapore's independence in 1965, and a resident Head of Mission since 1955.
+The high commissioner to Singapore is concurrently accredited to the Maldives.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Singapore are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Singapore are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.

 Between 1963 and 1965, Singapore was a member state of Malaysia.
-During that period, the diplomatic mission to Singapore was subsumed by the greater mission to Malaysia; the High Commissioner to Malaysia was Hunter Wade.
-However, New Zealand maintained its Commission in Singapore, under the supervision of a Deputy High Commissioner, Brian Lendrum.
+During that period, the diplomatic mission to Singapore was subsumed by the greater mission to Malaysia; the high commissioner to Malaysia was Hunter Wade.
+However, New Zealand maintained its Commission in Singapore, under the supervision of a deputy high commissioner, Brian Lendrum.